 - Most visited pages (other than home page): My PKD belly [?]; ITP Awareness Month: Living and coping; Amputated at the heart; Poor man’s casserole; and Chinese jacks

-- Most commented on stories: Coming home; My PKD belly [?]; ITP Awareness Month: Living and coping; Set in stone; and Slamming doors; breaking hearts
+- Most commented on stories: Coming home; My PKD belly [?]; ITP Awareness Month: Living and coping; and Set in stone

 - Total stories: 1,003